Star Formation Efficiency in Nearby Galaxies Revealed with a New CO-to-H2 Conversion Factor Prescription: Introduction

 Thanks to the high resolution and sensitivity of the Atacama Large Millimeter/submillimeter Array (ALMA), CO (isotopologue) observations are now routinely possible at cloud scales in nearby galaxies \citep[e.g.,][]{2021ApJS..257...43L,2022MNRAS.512.1522D,2023ApJ...949..108K,2023MNRAS.525.4270W}.
 In particular, recent studies modeling multi-CO isotopologues in nearby galaxy centers have revealed that CO opacity is the dominant driver of \aco~variations \citep{2020A&A...635A.131I,2022ApJ...925...72T,2023ApJ...950..119T}.
 This strong dependence of \aco~on CO opacity further leads to a clear anti-correlation between \aco~and the observed line width at $\sim$100~pc scales in barred galaxy centers \citep[][hereafter \citetalias{2023ApJ...950..119T}]{2023ApJ...950..119T}.

-Motivated by these latest measurements of \aco, we will test if the correlation found in \citetalias{2023ApJ...950..119T} also applies to the 12 galaxies (labeled with * in Table~\ref{tab:sample}, including 8 barred and 4 non-barred) which have dust-inferred \aco~values at kpc scales (from Chiang et al.\ in prep) and molecular gas velocity dispersion measured at 150-pc scales \citep[from the PHANGS--ALMA survey;][]{2021ApJS..257...43L,2022AJ....164...43S}.
+Motivated by these latest measurements of \aco, we will test if the correlation found in \citetalias{2023ApJ...950..119T} also applies to the 12 galaxies (labeled with * in Table~\ref{tab:sample}, including 8 barred and 4 non-barred) which have dust-inferred \aco~values at kpc scales (from \citealt{2023arXiv231100407C}; hereafter \citetalias{2023arXiv231100407C}) and molecular gas velocity dispersion measured at 150-pc scales \citep[from the PHANGS--ALMA survey;][]{2021ApJS..257...43L,2022AJ....164...43S}.
 The results of this comparison lead us to a new \aco~prescription capturing CO emissivity effects in star-forming galaxies.
-In this Letter, we present this prescription, discuss its physical implications, and study its impact on SFE across a sizable sample of galaxy centers and disks with diverse properties.
+In this paper, we present this prescription, discuss its physical implications, and study its impact on SFE across a sizable sample of galaxy centers and disks with diverse properties.